African wildcat: Ecology and behaviour

 African wildcats are active mainly by night and search for prey.
 Their hearing is so fine that they can locate prey precisely.
 They approach prey by patiently crawling forward and using vegetation to hide.
 They rarely drink water.
 They hunt primarily mice, rats, birds, reptiles, and insects.

 When confronted, the African wildcat raises its hair to make itself seem larger in order to intimidate its opponent.
 In the daytime it usually hides in the bushes, although it is sometimes active on dark, cloudy days.
 The territory of a male overlaps with that of up to three females.

 Hunting and diet

 In West Africa, the African wildcat preys on rats, mice, gerbils, hares, small to medium-sized birds, including francolins, and lizards.
-In Southern Africa, it also attacks antelope fawns and domestic stock, such as lambs and kids.
+In Southern Africa, it also attacks antelope fawns and domestic stock, such as lambs and goat kids.

 In Kgalagadi Transfrontier Park, it preys foremost on murids, to a lesser extent also on birds, small reptiles and invertebrates.
+In northern Namibia, it also hunts Kirk's dik-dik of similar body mass.